 3. Ballistic Nylon: 800 Newton Nylon is used in FIE gear and is available in Non-FIE gear.
-It’s heavier but offers more protection.
+It’s heavier therefore offers more protection.
 They are 800 NW (so withstand up to 800 newtons of puncturing pressure).
 FIE gear is required at World Cups, all international events and the Olympics.

 Fencing pants are called knickers or breeches.
 They make a huge diffence in your comfort level when fencing.
 The knickers move and stretch with you.
 The fabric choices are the same as the jacket.

 Built in safety features include a high layered waistband to protect your stomach, belly button and lower back.
 The pants should completely cover the belly button.
 Adjustable suspenders keep the protective waistband up and prevent the knickers from creeping down.
 The bottom of the leg portion must fall below the knee when the knee is bent in a fully extended lunge.
 Most knickers have a comfy elastic stretch cuff at the bottom of the knickers.
 The rule (for safety) is, no skin showing on the legs thereby preventing injury.